Fintech awards: Europe

 The Europe FinTech Awards are organised by FinTech Intel.
 These awards were developed to celebrate the burgeoning FinTech community throughout Europe and their achievements.

 The European FinTech Awards is an organization that aims to disrupt traditional financial intuitions by providing a platform for fintech entrepreneurs to collaborate with one another.
 Like the Dutch and African awards, the European awards are the result of an initiative of Alex van Groningen BV, a Dutch financial publisher.

 The awards start with the European FinTech 100, a selection of innovative companies with ground-breaking ideas and technologies.
 The wide batch is chosen by the vote of more than 55,000 fintech enthusiasts from all over Europe (as of 2016).
 Then a panel of fintech experts reduces the selection to one hundred companies.
 The one hundred, in turn, are the pool from which the finalists are chosen.
 The finalists have the opportunity to pitch during the conference.

 The first European FinTech Awards & Conference was held in Amsterdam on 14 April 2016.
 413 companies from 34 European countries were nominated.
 30% of all nominees were from United Kingdom.

 Behaviosec was the winner of the award for the Best European FinTech Company 2016.
 Winners in the 9 sub-categories were: Monese (Challenger Banks), Funding Circle (Alternative Finance), Ebury (Payments), Wikifolio (PFM), Everledger (Blockchain), Kreditech (Financial Inclusion), Knip (InsurTech), Backbase (Innovative Banking Software), and Behaviosec (Risk, Intelligence & Security).

 India

-FinTech Awards is an event organized by the India FinTech Forum along with several startup accelerators.
+Indian FinTech Awards is an event organized by the India FinTech Forum along with several startup accelerators.
 The winners are decided by a panel of industry stalwarts.
 The event focuses on actual working product demonstrations to encourage innovation and entrepreneurship.